Skip to content

 Note that SELECT-statements are the only supported SQL statement.
 Katalogue will validate and sanitize the query before execution to prevent SQL injections.

 The custom import query must return all columns with the exact names (case sensitive) listed below.
-The mandatory columns must be present, cannot be null or an empty string.
-They are the minimum data needed for Katalogue to correctly import data.
+The mandatory columns must be present, cannot be null nor an empty string.
+Those columns are the minimum data needed for Katalogue to correctly import data.

 Column NameDatatypeDescriptionIs Mandatory